Financial-Times/o-chat/README.md

  - user is not authenticated, ask to log in

 Parameters:
- - delegate: Optional.
-An object can be added with two functions: success and failure.
-If the login process ends successfully, delegate.success is called.
-If the login process fails or it is refused by the user, delegate.failure is called.
+ - callback: Optional.
+A function which will be called if the login succeded or failed.
+The parameters that it will get: err, authData.
+If the login process fails or it is refused by the user, the function is called with an error.
+If the login process ends successfully, callback is called with the authentication data: callback(null, {...}).
  - force: Optional.
 If true, the local cache is ignored and the web service is directly asked for the login status.

 ---